 This week is Safe + Sound Week, a nationwide event held each August and sponsored by the Occupational Safety and Health Association (OSHA) to recognize the successes of workplace health and safety programs.
-Its aim is to offers information and ideas on how to keep America’s workers safe.
-Portacool encourages businesses across the country to join in participating, as proactively identifying workplace hazards is key to keeping the work force safe.
+Its aim is to offer information and ideas on how to keep America’s workers safe.
+Portacool encourages businesses across the country to join in participating, as proactively identifying workplace hazards is key to keeping the workforce safe.

 Given that most heat-related health problems can be prevented, or at least the risk of developing them can be reduced, taking a proactive approach gives two-fold benefits.
 You will effectively ensure worker safety and in-turn, productivity.
 Both will positively benefit the company’s bottom dollar.